libp2p/go-libp2p-examples/libp2p-host/README.md

 In future guides we will go over ways to use hosts, configure them differently (hint: there are a huge number of ways to set these up), and interesting ways to apply this technology to various applications you might want to build.

-To see this code all put together, take a look at the `host.go` file in this directory.
+To see this code all put together, take a look at [host.go](host.go).